 The GRE CBT Format

 The paper-and-pencil version of the GRE is administered in only a small minority of test centers outside the US and Canada.
 The vast majority of students must take the GRE as a computer-based test, or CBT for short.
-In 2011, the CBT format of the test was significantly revised.
-These revisions have a major impact on how students should approach the test.

 Adaptivity

-The Verbal and Quantitative sections of the GRE are now section-level adaptive, which means that performance on the first section of a type determines the difficulty of the second section of that type.
-Because the computer adapts to a student’s performance on an entire section, students are now able to skip questions, mark questions for review, and return to previous questions within a section to change answer choices.
+The Verbal and Quantitative sections of the GRE are section-level adaptive, which means that performance on the first section of a type determines the difficulty of the second section of that type.
+Because the computer adapts to a student’s performance on an entire section, students are able to skip questions, mark questions for review, and return to previous questions within a section to change answer choices.

 Scoring

+Each question on a particular Verbal or Quantitative section is weighted the same as every other question on that section.
+Test-takers need to take this into account when devising a pacing strategy for these sections.
 Different sections, however, may impact a student’s score differently.
 The better a student’s performance on the first section, the more difficult the second section of that type will be.
 The greater the overall difficulty of the questions, the greater the potential for a higher scaled score.

 Features

-The GRE now provides test-takers with access to an on-screen calculator on the Quantitative sections.
-In addition, the Verbal and Quantitative sections now have a feature that lets test-takers see a list of every question in their current section, their progress on each, and whether they have marked a question for review.
-This powerful new tool gives students who understand the best way to use it a significant advantage over those who overlook its potential.
+The GRE provides test-takers with access to an on-screen calculator on the Quantitative sections.
+In addition, the Verbal and Quantitative sections have a feature that lets test-takers see a list of every question in their current section, their progress on each, and whether they have marked a question for review.
+This powerful tool gives students who understand the best way to use it a significant advantage over those who overlook its potential.